 Odenwald is a beautiful low mountain range that stretches over the German states of Hesse, Bavaria and Baden-Württemberg.
-The region has stunning landscapes and traditional towns with peaceful scenery.
-Michelstadt, one of the charming towns, is a delight to wander the cobblestone streets during any season!
+The region has stunning landscapes and traditional towns with peaceful sceneries.
+Michelstadt, one of said charming towns, is a delight.
+If you ask me, wandering quaint cobblestone streets is lovely in any season!

 The signs for the market led me to a beautiful park with medieval buildings and towers.
 Even though it was a bit frustrating to find parking, the pretty walk over a wooden bridge brought me back in the spirit.